httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

         3. Add `f` to `position_start`.
 10. Return false.

-# The SENDING_CACHE_DIGEST SETTINGS Parameter
+# The SETTINGS_SENDING_CACHE_DIGEST SETTINGS Parameter

-A Client SHOULD notify its support for CACHE_DIGEST frames by sending the SENDING_CACHE_DIGEST (0xXXX) SETTINGS parameter.
+A Client SHOULD notify its support for CACHE_DIGEST frames by sending the SETTINGS_SENDING_CACHE_DIGEST (0xXXX) SETTINGS parameter.

 The value of the parameter is a bit-field of which the following bits are defined: